My Home Automation setup

 Sonoff Basic R2 (WiFi)

 This is a DIY WiFi switch that you hook into "dumb" devices in order to be able to make them smart and turn them on and off via WiFi.
-Given a bit of skill with electronics (stripping / crimping wires), these switches are much cheaper and more durable compared to buying smart lamps, and I have many of these spread around the apartment!
+Given a bit of skill with electronics (stripping / crimping wires), these switches are much cheaper and more durable compared to buying smart lamps or smart outlets, and I have many of these spread around the apartment!

 By default, these require you to expose your device to some awful Chinese cloud server.
 Luckily for us, you can flash these devices with custom firmware like Tasmota, allowing you to have full control of them.
 This also requires skills with electronics and some special equipment, so keep that in mind.

-As previously mentioned, If I could go back in time, I would have instead bought these switches' Zigbee equivalent to make things easier and better, so I'm in the process of replacing them.
+As previously mentioned, If I could go back in time, I would have instead bought a Zigbee equivalent to make things easier and better.

 This is a WiFi IR blaster that you can configure IR commands and thus be able to create automations that allow you to control devices that require a remote control, like your TV.